vicrep/ECSE321-Team7-SoccerScoring/README.md

 #### Java Swing App

 The Java Swing App uses the same framework as the Web App and Android App (see above for link to framework).
-The source code can be found in the following link [src/com/SocScore/javaswing](https://github.com/vicrep/ECSE321-Team7-SoccerScoring/tree/master/src/com/SocScore/javaswing), the executable of the Java Swing App can be found in hte following link [build](https://github.com/vicrep/ECSE321-Team7-SoccerScoring/tree/master/build)
+The source code can be found in the following link [src/com/SocScore/javaswing](https://github.com/vicrep/ECSE321-Team7-SoccerScoring/tree/master/src/com/SocScore/javaswing), the executable of the Java Swing App (SocScore-JavaSwing.jar) can be found  [here](https://github.com/vicrep/ECSE321-Team7-SoccerScoring/tree/master/build).